North American T-6 Texan

-The North American Aviation T-6 Texan is an American single-engined advanced trainer aircraft used to train pilots of the United States Army Air Forces (USAAF), United States Navy, Royal Air Force, Royal Canadian Air Force and other air forces of the British Commonwealth during World War II and into the 1970s.
+The North American Aviation T-6 Texan is an American single-engined advanced trainer aircraft, which was used to train pilots of the United States Army Air Forces (USAAF), United States Air Force (USAF), United States Navy, Royal Air Force, Royal Canadian Air Force and other air forces of the British Commonwealth during World War II and into the 1970s.

 Designed by North American Aviation, the T-6 is known by a variety of designations depending on the model and operating air force.
 The United States Army Air Corps (USAAC) and USAAF designated it as the AT-6, the United States Navy the SNJ, and British Commonwealth air forces the Harvard, the name by which it is best known outside the US.
 Starting in 1948, the new United States Air Force (USAF) designated it the T-6, with the USN following in 1962.

-It remains a popular warbird used for airshow demonstrations and static displays.
+The T-6 Texan remains a popular warbird used for airshow demonstrations and static displays.
 It has also been used many times to simulate various historical aircraft, including the Japanese Mitsubishi A6M Zero.
-A total of 15,495 T-6s of all variants were built.
+A total of 15,495 T-6s of all variants have been built.

 Development

-The Texan's ancestry goes back to the North American NA-16 prototype which was first flown on April 1, 1935.
+The Texan's ancestry goes back to the North American NA-16 prototype which was first flown on 1 April 1935.
 In 1935, NAA submitted this design for the U.S. Army Air Corps Basic Trainer Competition.
 NAA also targeted the export market.

-Modified as the NA-26, it was submitted as an entry for a USAAC "Basic Combat Trainer " aircraft competition in March 1937.
+Modified as the NA-26, it was submitted as an entry for a USAAC "Basic Combat Trainer" aircraft competition in March 1937.
 Based on the NA-18, but with a foot longer wingspan, it was the first of the NA-16 series with retractable gear.
 It was similar to the BT-9, but with a larger engine, the 550 hp Pratt & Whitney R-1340 Wasp, and could accommodate two .30 in guns.

 With minor alterations, 177 unarmed NA-36s would enter service as the BC-1 with a R-1340-47 engine from 9 June 1937.
 Roughly 30 were modified as BC-1-I instrument trainers.
 The BC-1A (NA-55-1) followed as an armed version, primarily for Air Corps Reserve and National Guard units, and the 83 built could be equipped with a .30 in machine gun on the nose, and a flexible gun in the rear cockpit.

 The US Navy received 40 NA-28 aircraft based on the BT-9, which it designated the NJ-1, as well as 16 NA-52s, designated the SNJ-1, 36 NA-65 as SNJ-2s, and 25 NA-79 also as SNJ-2s.

 In March 1937, the Commonwealth Aircraft Corporation of Australia purchased an NA-32 (NA-16-1A, with fixed undercarriage) and an NA-33 (NA-16-2K with retractible undercarriage) along with a manufacturing license.
 The first CAC Wirraway, based on the NA-33, flew on 27 March 1939, of which 755 were built.